The Role of Data Cap in Optimal Two-part Network Pricing: Related Work

-From a modeling perspective, Chander \cite{chander1989optimal}, Reitman \cite{reitman1991endogenous}, Ma \cite{richard2014pay} and our work all consider the service market with congestion externalities.
+From a modeling perspective, Chander \cite{chander1989optimal}, Reitman \cite{reitman1991endogenous}, and our work all consider the service market with congestion externalities.
 Chander \cite{chander1989optimal} studied the quality differentiation strategy of a monopoly provider and Reitman \cite{reitman1991endogenous} studied a multi-provider price competition.
 Both of them modeled the market as a continuum of non-atomic users, each of which is characterized by a quality-sensitivity parameter.
-However, this one-dimensional model only applies for flat-rate pricing and the distribution of users was often assumed to be uniform for analytical tractability.
-To faithfully characterize the utility of users under two-part tiered pricing, we establish a novel two-dimensional model that describes users by their data demand and valuation on data usage.
-Furthermore, we analyze a class of distributions, including the uniform distribution, to understand the impact of user demand and value on the optimal pricing structures of the providers.
-Ma \cite{richard2014pay} also considered a two-dimensional user model; however, the author only focused on the pay-as-you-go pricing, a special case of the two-part tariff structure studied in this paper.
+However, this one-dimensional model only applies for flat-rate pricing.
+To faithfully characterize the utility of users under two-part tiered pricing, we establish a novel two-dimensional model that describes users by their data demand and valuation on data usage. {Duan \textit{et al.} \cite{duan2015pricing} also built a two-dimensional user model, based on which they compared the two special cases of two-part pricing structure, whose data caps are zero and infinite, respectively.
+Our work studies the general case of two-part pricing structure, whose data cap can be any value.
+Besides, \cite{duan2015pricing} modeled the distribution of users' values as the uniform distribution.
+To capture the values of different user segments more truthfully, we derive our results based on more general distributions, including the uniform distribution.}